-Name (also short Cordon) for a since the end of the 19th century in France common education system (also short Cordon).
-These cordon was proposed by Lefèvre, the head of the French Agricultural College in Royat (Auvergne).
-At the same time, depending on the appellation, one or two cordons, each with four to six shoots, are trained on a short trunk, extending to the next vine.
-The system should be low yield and thus ensure better quality.
+Term (also Cordon for short) for an education system in use in France since the end of the 19th century (also Cordon for short).
+This cordon was proposed by Lefèvre, director of the French agricultural college in Royat (Auvergne).
+One or two cordons with four to six shoots each, which extend to the next vine, are raised differently per appellation on a short trunk.
+The system is said to be low yield and thus ensure better quality.

-The system is next to Chablis, Guyot and Vallée de la Marne the fourth approved in the Champagne, There are very strict guidelines for this.
-It is mainly for Pinot Noir recommended.
-Only one cordon is allowed at the distance of at least 15 centimeters the shoots grow tall.
-Each shoot may 2 eyes have (at Chardonnay 3, the first is infertile).
-Also allowed is a shoot at the end, which actually represents an extension of the timber; this shoot may have up to 4 eyes (Chardonnay or Pinot Noir 5).
-See also Constellations under training system, (Systems) and Weingarten Care (Activities).
+The system is next to Chablis, Guyot and Vallée de la Marne the fourth registered in the Champagne, There are particularly strict guidelines for this.
+It is mainly used for Pinot Noir recommended.
+Just one cordon is allowed on the at a distance of at least 15 centimeters shoots grow tall.
+Each shoot may 2 eyes have (at Chardonnay 3, the first is sterile).
+Also allowed is a shoot at the end, which is actually an extension of the supporting timber; this shoot may have up to 4 eyes (with Chardonnay or Pinot Noir 5).
+See also lists below training system, (Systems) and Weingarten Care (Activities).